Master V Tach on ECG: Identification, Diagnosis, and Management

 • laboratory assessments to evaluate electrolyte levels and cardiac biomarkers

-It's essential to differentiate v tach on ecg from other wide-complex tachycardias, as this may require specific diagnostic algorithms for accurate identification and effective management.
+It's essential to differentiate ventricular tachycardia from other arrhythmias, as this may require specific interventions for accurate identification and effective management.

 Follow the arrows to see the steps in diagnosing v tach.
 Each box represents a stage in the process, from initial evaluation to advanced testing options.